dgaponcic/pr_lab2/README.md

 ## Task
 Implement a protocol stack.
-* transport protocol based on UDP
+* a transport protocol based on UDP
-* session-level security protocol inspired by SSL/TLS
+* a session-level security protocol inspired by SSL/TLS
-* application-level protocol
+* an application-level protocol

 ## Transport protocol
-Built on UDP sockets.
+The trasport protocol is built on UDP sockets.

-In order to communicate, the client has to connect to some address and the server has to listen for incoming clients and accept them.
+In order to communicate, the client has to connect to an address and the server has to listen for incoming clients and accept them.

 When a client has requested to connect, a new port is opened for the connection.